pt4300/Multi-threaded-Dictionary-Server/README.md

    Update - Update word definition to existing server dictionary file

-3. Sever has the ability to check current operating port number and incoming client request
+6. Sever has the ability to check current operating port number and incoming client request

 <img src="images\server.png" alt="Server GUI">
  <figcaption>Server Interface</figcaption>
 </figure>

-4. The server is able to concurrently handle multiple clients at once without any issues.
-The detail implementation design is discussed in docuement.pdf.
+7. The server is able to concurrently handle multiple clients at once without any issues.
+The detail implementation design is discussed in documentation.pdf.
+8. To run the source code on any IDE, similar setup for the project configuration should be followed.
+The required gson library is also require to be attached on the project structure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>